ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-6-3.md

-Chapter 5: Leveraging Prioritization to Use Time Wisely - Strategies for Managing Time Effectively by Focusing on High-Priority Tasks First
+Strategies for Managing Time Effectively by Focusing on High-Priority Tasks First
 ===========================================================================================================================================

 In "Time is a Finite Resource: How to Use it Wisely," we have explored the importance of effective time management and provided strategies for maximizing productivity, efficiency, and work-life balance.
 In this chapter, we will focus on the critical role of prioritization in time management and provide techniques for managing your time effectively by focusing on high-priority tasks first.